 ●Cervical artery dissection (see "Spontaneous cerebral and cervical artery dissection: Treatment and prognosis")

-●Acute hypertensive crisis (see "Drugs used for the treatment of hypertensive emergencies" and "Malignant hypertension and hypertensive encephalopathy in adults" and "Reversible posterior leukoencephalopathy syndrome", section on 'Prevention and treatment')
+●Acute hypertensive crisis (see "Drugs used for the treatment of hypertensive emergencies" and "Moderate to severe hypertensive retinopathy and hypertensive encephalopathy in adults" and "Reversible posterior leukoencephalopathy syndrome", section on 'Prevention and treatment')

 SUMMARY AND RECOMMENDATIONS